In the Name of Love, Part 1

 And so we learned that the practice of giving truth and grace was about bearing all things, believing all things, hoping all things, and enduring all things.

-They are so into, in some cases, their own needs, that they’re suing one another.
-Their so interested in being first and being out front that they’re doing some spiritual practices and literally just dissing other people.
+They are so into, in some cases, “my needs,” that they’re suing one another.
+They’re so interested in being first and being out front that they’re doing some spiritual practices and literally just dissing other people.

 They’re in this deal where their priorities, they’re exalting some of the gifts and exalting some of what is supposed to be in the church that God talks about, but they put it up here and the things that really matter?
 They’re totally neglecting.

-He’s correcting misplaced priorities in a church and he’s giving them very clear guideline about what’s really important and how to get some of those things.
-Even, you know, I’m just gonna assume the best of the Corinthians.
+He’s correcting misplaced priorities in a church and he’s giving them very clear guidelines about what’s really important and how to get some of those things.
+Even, I’m just going to assume the best of the Corinthians.
 I’m going to assume they really wanted to do the right thing.
-But just like in the name of love we do things that are kind of silly and stupid and don’t get us there.
-So did they.
+But just like in the name of love we do things that are kind of silly and stupid and don’t get us there, so did they.

 And so you keep trying to tweak and what happens?
-Seven days later, you’re as overscheduled, over demanding and overwhelmed as you were two weeks before.
+Seven days later, you’re as overscheduled, over-demand, overwhelmed as you were two weeks before.